cg-tuwien/Auto-Vk-Toolkit/visual_studio/README.md

 ## Post Build Helper

-`cgb_post_build_helper.exe` is a helper tool which is executed upon successful building of a project.
-It deploys all the referenced assets (i.e. everything assigned to `shaders` or `assets` filters in Visual Studio) to the target directory.
-It also deploys all the dependent assets.
-These could be all the textures which are referenced by a 3D model file.
+The _Post Build Helper_ is a helper tool which is invoked upon successful building of a project.
+It deploys all the referenced assets (i.e. everything assigned to `shaders` or `assets` filters in Visual Studio) to the target directory, which includes the SPIR-V compilation of shader files.
+It also deploys all the dependent assets, like, for example, all the textures which are referenced by a 3D model file.

-The Post Build Helper will provide a tray icon, informing about the deployment process and providing lists of deployed files.
+The _Post Build Helper_ will provide a tray icon, informing about the deployment process and providing lists of deployed files and it will **stay active as a tray application** until you close it.
 The tray icon provides several actions that can be accessed by left-clicking or right-clicking it.
+It does not only stay active for providing information, but -- most importantly if you'd like to use _Gears-Vk_'s Shader Hot Reloading feature -- for monitoring the deployed files for changes, and re-deploying these files if changes have been detected.
+(This means that you can modify, e.g., a shader file that you have added to your Visual Studio project; and by saving it, the _Post Build Helper_ will recognize the change and re-deploy the shader file to the target directory, where it can be loaded from during application run-time in order to hot-reload it and update the pipelines where it is in use.)

+### Deployment of dependent assets

+As detailed above, under section ["Dependent Assets"](#dependent-assets), the _Post Build Helper_ also deploys all dependent assets that are referenced by a certain asset.

-As an example: The [`orca_loader` example](./examples/orca_loader), should deploy 72 assets to the target directory, although only four assets and shaders are referenced.
-The sponza 3D model references many textures, all of which are deployed to the target folder as well.
-In addition to that, `.dll` files of [external dependencies](../external) are deployed to the target folder.
+When building the [`orca_loader` example](./examples/orca_loader), you should see 130 assets deployed to the target directory, although only four files (two under filter `assets`, and two under filter `shaders`) are referenced in the Visual Studio project.
+The sponza 3D model references many textures, all of which are deployed to the target directory as well.
+Models referenced in ORCA `.fscene` files are dependent assets of these `.fscene` files, and each referenced model can have dependent assets as well.
+All these dependencies are resolved recursively and deployed to the target directory.
+In addition to that, `.dll` files of [external dependencies](../external) are deployed to the target directory.

 <img src="./docs/images/deployed_72_files.png" width="422"/>

-If the `orca_loader` example does not deploy 72 assets, please check the hints in section about troubleshooting below.
+If the `orca_loader` example does not deploy 130 assets, please check [section "Too few resources are being deployed"](#too-few-resources-are-being-deployed) below.

 ### Known Issues and Troubleshooting w.r.t. the Post Build Helper